trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/gadt-coq/index.md

 The values of a sum type are typically grouped into several classes, called **variants**.
 A value of a variant type is created with a quasi-functional entity called a constructor.
 Each variant has its own constructor, which takes a specified number of arguments with specified types.
 The set of all possible values of a sum type is the set-theoretic sum, i.e., the disjoint union, of the sets of all possible values of its variants.

-The _Algebraic Data Type_ (ADT) formalizes a language into a composite type and describes possible operations on data types.
+The _Algebraic Data Type_ (ADT) formalize a language into a composite type and describes possible operations on data types.

 #### Example with Michelson pairs and variants
 Let's illustrate the ADT formalization by defining a set with PRODUCT (a product type) and SUM (a sum type) thus forming a _semi-ring_ that can model Michelson language structures (_Pairs_ and _Variants_).
 Defining Michelson data structures as an ADT provides a robust type-checking mechanism on Michelson scripts.